Toyo Eiwa Jogakuin

 "Education is not merely to transmit knowledge, but also to cultivate sensitivity of the joy in contemplation of creation and the mental exertion this requires, as well as the quest for knowledge.
 I felt this keenly even at the early age of twenty.
 What I learned in my school days in Azabu is indelibly imprinted in my mind."

-1884 Toyo Eiwa Jogakko was founded in Azabu Toriizaka, Tokyo (now Roppongi).
+1884 Toyo Eiwa Jogakko was founded in Azabu Toriizaka (now Roppongi), Tokyo.

 1905 Mission Training School for Kindergarten Teachers started with student teaching at Baika Kindergarten in Ueda, Nagano.